shrabanti722/Covid-Detector/README.md

 ## Description

 This project is aimed towards providing free medical checkup using machine learning model.
 With this global pandemic going on even a simple checkup for covid  costs us huge.
-Instead of directky going to doctor and take up the test, people can upload their CT scan photo to our app and get a result with an average accuracy of 93%.
+Instead of directly going to doctor and take up the test, people can upload their CT scan photo to our app and get a result with an average accuracy of 93%.
 Our model will classify between three categories while giving the final report. nornaml , pneumonia and covid.

 Here are some references to our app.